Why are Plastic Water Bottles Bad for the Environment?

 Rothy’s is dedicated to sustainability and the environment in its selection of materials, manufacturing processes, and their reuse of scrap production material.
 The company has diverted plastic bottles from landfills and used the recycled material to create their signature thread.
 The durable knit weave makes for a washable sneaker that is extremely comfortable and durable.
 This is just one component of Rothy's mission for sustainable manufacturing.

 The company also helps keep waste out of our oceans by intercepting marine plastic within 30 miles of coastlines, then uses that marine plastic as thread to make sustainable bags and accessories.
 Additionally, by the end of 2022, Rothy’s factory will be LEED- and TRUE-certified, validating that it's operating with green building practices and has achieved zero waste according to TRUE’s requirements.

-Visit Rothy's online to discover more about their goals toward zero-waste and sustainable manufacturing with material substitutions that include vegan leather, natural rubber, merino wool, hemp fibers, and more.
+Visit Rothy's online or in store to discover more about their goals toward zero-waste and sustainable manufacturing with material substitutions that include vegan leather, natural rubber, merino wool, hemp fibers, and more.
 Rothy’s proves that quality and sustainable manufacturing can exist side by side.